Turgay Research Projects

 Protein homeostasis and stress response

-The proteolytic arm of the PQS entails AAA+ protease complexes, such as ClpCP, ClpXP, and ClpEP but also the AAA+ proteases Lon or FtsH.
-These complexes can facilitate the general proteolysis of unfolded, misfolded and/or damaged proteins, which otherwise cannot be rescued or repaired by the chaperones.
+We are investigating the control of protein homeostasis in the Gram-positive model organism Bacillus subtilis, especially when exposed to stress conditions such as heat or oxidative stress.
+Most of the highly conserved chaperone systems as well as AAA+ protease systems are present in the B. subtilis cellular protein quality control network.
+The proteolytic arm of the PQS entails AAA+ protease complexes, such as ClpCP, ClpXP, and ClpEP which can facilitate the general proteolysis of unfolded, misfolded and/or damaged proteins, which otherwise cannot be rescued or repaired by the chaperones.
 These AAA+ protease complexes can also be involved in regulatory proteolysis, by controlling e.g. the activity and stability of key transcription factors.

+The substrate recognition and selection of the AAA+ proteins which are unfoldases often depends on their interaction with different adaptor proteins that can recognize and target substrate proteins to the AAA+ unfoldase such as ClpC.
 In the presence of the associated ClpP protease complex the unfolded substrate protein can be transferred for degradation by the ClpP protease complex.
 However, in the absence of ClpP, the same substrate protein can also refold, when released, allowing a possible switch between protein repair and removal.